 - Have family members with asthma or allergies

-- Haven’t been able to control the problem with DIY methods
+- Haven’t been able to fix the problem with DIY methods

-Our team at Better Termite & Pest Control has been helping homeowners in the Bethesda area and throughout Northern Virginia and Maryland for over 57 years.
-We offer free inspections to assess your situation and recommend the best approach.
+Our team at Better Termite & Pest Control has helped homeowners in the Bethesda area and across Northern Virginia and Maryland for over 57 years.
+We offer free checks to look at your situation and suggest the best next step.

 Prevention Tips to Avoid Future Cockroach Problems

-Understanding what attracts cockroaches helps you make your home less inviting to them:
+Knowing what attracts cockroaches helps you make your home less inviting:

 - Store food in airtight containers